ExcelFunctions.net Logo

 Error Function

-The Error function is given by the equation :
+The Error function is given by the equation:

 Error Function Equation

-Further information can be found on the Wikipedia Error Function page
+For further details, see the Wikipedia Error Function page

-Basic Description
+Function Description

-The Excel ERF function calculates the Error Function, integrated between two supplied limits.
+The Excel Erf function calculates the Error Function, integrated between two supplied limits.

-The format of the function is:
+The syntax of the function is:

 ERF( lower_limit, [upper_limit] )